kubernetes-sigs/aws-fsx-csi-driver/examples/kubernetes/dynamic_provisioning_s3/README.md

     requests:
       storage: 3600Gi
 ```
 Update `spec.resource.requests.storage` with the storage capacity to request.
-The storage capacity value will be rounded up multiplication of 3600GiB.
+The storage capacity value will be rounded up to 1200 GiB, 2400 GiB, or amultiple of 3600 GiB.

 ### Deploy the Application
 Create PVC, storageclass and the pod that consumes the PV: